Defining Your Event

 Tips:

-Purpose, Goals and Objectives
+Purpose, goals and objectives

 - Purpose: This is the reason for your event.
 It answers the ‘why’ behind your event.
 Is it to celebrate, educate, raise awareness, fundraise, launch a product?

 - Goals: These are the primary outcomes you hope to achieve.
-Goals should be SMART (Specific, Measurable, Achievable, Relevant, Time-bound) and made in close reference to your Purpose.
+Goals should be SMART (specific, measurable, achievable, relevant, time-bound) and made in close reference to your purpose.

 - Objectives: These are specific and actionable steps that help you achieve your goals.
 They break down the goal into manageable tasks.
-For example: Send out 1,000 invites to potential attendees, book 3 audience-appropriate musical acts, arrange 5 mobile food vendors to serve food at the event, etc.

-Type of Event
+Type of event

 - The type of event you hold will be influenced by the purpose, goals and objectives of the event.
+Types of events include:

-- Conference
+- Conferences/seminars

-- Festival
+- Festivals

-- Exhibition
+- Concerts

-- Concert
+- Sports

-- Product Launch
+- Product launches

-- Community Gathering
+- Community gatherings

-- Etc.
+- Workshops

-Target Audience
+Target audience

 - Identify who you want to attend your event.
 This includes demographics (age, gender, income), psychographics (interests, values), and other relevant characteristics.